DanielB159/Araknoid-Game/README.md

 By developing this project, i have gained experience in the following areas:
 - *OOP* principles such as **encapsulation** and **polymorphism** (using inheritance and interfaces).
 - GUI design

-## Design Patterns
-- Listener / Observer Pattern
+- Implementing Listener / Observer Design Pattern.

 #### The first level
 <img src="first_level.png"  width="189" height="150">